 ART & ORGANISM

-THE FLOW-CHART and the MIND-MAP
+THE FLOW-CHART, the MIND-MAP

 There are various ways to represent ideas important in organizing and executing projects.
 In general, where flowcharts are built on reasoning, mindmaps are built on feelings.
 Flow charts show carefully organized step-by-step mechanistic relationships between key elements of problem solving; mind maps represents spontaneous and presumably more authentic personal intuition and feelings.
 Often mind-maps flush new and valuable ideas from the subconscious and indicate the feelings that motivate.